EGA-archive/LocalEGA/docs/setup.rst

     $ pip install git+https://github.com/NBISweden/LocalEGA.git

-The preferred method is however to use one of our deployment strategy: either on `Docker`_ or on `OpenStack cloud`_.
+The recommended method is however to use one of our deployment
+strategy: either on `Docker`_ or on `OpenStack cloud`_.

 For the LocalEGA inboxes: